 So far this paper has focused on drawing, writing and literacy artifacts, all of which rely predominantly on paper and pens.
-However, as noted above, multimodal pedagogies recognise that children use a variety of modes and materials - whatever is 'to hand' - to make meaning, depending on what captures their interest on that occasion.
-A different kind of 'multimodal play' is illustrated by the following account of the second child in this case study.
+However, as noted above, multimodal pedagogies recognise that children use a variety of modes and materials - whatever is 'to hand' - to make meaning depending on what captures their interest on that occasion.
+The multimodal play of the second child in this case study illustrates the endless potentialities in this kind of multimodal play.